 Underpinned by a connected healthcare data infrastructure with new molecular diagnostic laboratories and technology platforms, the facility will enable stratification of patients and their treatments to drive health innovation and the development of new technologies.
 It will provide seamless access to:

 - Novel clinical trials design and delivery

 This flagship accelerator site for data-enabled healthcare will build on the four complementary anchor capabilities of BHP.

 And, by putting the patient at the heart of all our activity, we will focus on the innovations that address prevalent health burdens in our region’s population – with the ultimate aim of scaling these solutions to the rest of the UK and potentially wider world.

-For more details on the Precision Health Technologies Accelerator, download our Residents & Collaborators Brochure 2019 or contact us using the details below.
+For further details on the Precision Health Technologies Accelerator, download our Residents and Collaborators Brochure 2019 or contact us using the details below.

 Why is the park being developed?